-Best cities to celebrate LGBT pride
+Best cities in America to celebrate LGBT pride

 Photograph: Courtesy Creative Commons/Flickr/Alexander Shenkar